 Pros and Cons of Starting Customer Loyalty Programs

-Still, we understand that setting up and maintaining a rewards program can require a lot of effort, and potentially money.
-In this post, we’ll explain what a loyalty program is, and will provide a pros and cons list so that you can decide if business loyalty programs are worth pursuing.
+Still, we understand that setting up and maintaining this type of program can require a lot of effort, and potentially money.
+In this post, we’ll explain what a loyalty program is and list typical pros and cons so that you can decide if pursuing business loyalty programs is worthwhile.

 What is a Customer Loyalty Program?

-Based on your business’s industry and what you sell, you can personalize your program to benefit you and your customers.
-Also, although some loyalty programs come with an annual fee, to start, you might be better off offering it for free.
+Based on your business’s industry and what you sell, you can create a personalized experience benefits you and your customers.
 Now, let’s review the pros and cons that come with starting a customer rewards program for your small business.

 The Benefits and Downsides of Customer Loyalty Programs: